José-Maria de HEREDIA (1842-1905)

 And all day long you make Ortygia resound,

-From the mad roar of the hoarse leopards
+From the mad roar of the raucous leopards

 And leaped through the panting orgy

-Of the great dogs disembowelled in the scattered red grass.
+Of the great dogs disemboweled in the scattered red grass.

-let the thorn Tear and the tooth or the claw sink
+tears and that the tooth or the claw sinks

-Into your glorious arms that iron has avenged;
+into your glorious arms that the iron has avenged;

 For your heart wants to taste this cruel sweetness

-With the horrible and black blood of slain monsters.
+with the horrible black blood of slaughtered monsters.

 __________________________________

-Considered one of the most illustrious representatives of Parnassus, Heredia published, with Lemerre, in 1893, his poetic masterpiece: Les Trophées .
+Considered one of the most illustrious representatives of Parnassus, Heredia published his poetic masterpiece, Les Trophées .

 Composed almost exclusively of sonnets, the collection is divided into several evocations on Antiquity, History, Mythologies and Legends.

-The collection received considerable success, making the work one of the last pinnacles of Parnassian poetry.
+The collection was a great success, making the work one of the last pinnacles of Parnassian poetry.